JonGrom/Exposition_Inn/README.md

 # Group Project Two: Exposition Inn - Who Goes There?
-A collaborative project using Express and Sequelize to create a website where users can create a secure account and login to create a DnD character, ready to use in your next campaign!
+A collaborative project using Express and Sequelize to create a website on Render, where users can create a secure account and login to create a DnD character, ready to use in your next campaign!
 This work was completed by Jonathan Grommesh, Tanner Johnson, Nash Peterson, &amp; Tim Scallon.

   ## Table of Contents
   - [Description](#description)